-How to Buy the Right SSD
+How to Buy the Right SSD: A Guide for 2020

 Which form factor do you need?

-SSDs come in four main form factors.
+SSDs come in three main form factors, plus one uncommon outlier.

 - 2.5-inch Serial ATA (SATA): The most common type, these drives mimic the shape of traditional laptop hard drives and connect over the same SATA cables and interface that any moderately experienced upgrader should be familiar with.
-If your laptop or desktop has a 2.5-inch hard drive bay and a spare SATA connector, these drives should be drop-in-compatible (though you may need a bay adapter if installing in a desktop with only larger 3.5-inch hard drive bays free).
+If your laptop or desktop has a 2.5-inch hard drive bay and a spare SATA connector, these drives should be drop-in-compatible (though you may need a bay adapter if installing in a desktop with only larger, 3.5-inch hard drive bays free).

-- SSD Add-in Card (AIC):.
-These drives have the potential to be much faster, as they operate over the PCI Express bus, rather than SATA, which was designed well over a decade ago to handle spinning hard drives.
+- SSD Add-in Card (AIC): These drives have the potential to be much faster than other drives, as they operate over the PCI Express bus, rather than SATA, which was designed well over a decade ago to handle spinning hard drives.
 AIC drives plug into the slots on a motherboard that are more commonly used for graphics cards or RAID controllers.
-Of course, that means they’re only an option for desktops, and you’ll need an empty PCIe x4 or x16 slot to house them.
+Of course, that means they’re only an option for desktops, and you’ll need an empty PCIe x4 or x16 slot to install them.

 If your desktop is compact and you already have a graphics card installed, you may be out of luck.
 But if you do have room in your modern desktop and a spare slot, these drives can be among the fastest available (take the Intel Optane 900p, for example), due in large part to their extra surface area, allowing for better cooling.
 Moving data at extreme speeds generates a fair bit of heat.

-M.2 SSDs: About the shape of a stick of RAM but much smaller, M.2 drives have become the standard for slim laptops, but you'll also find them on many desktop motherboards.
-Some boards even have two or more M.2 slots so you can run the drives in RAID.
+- M.2 SSDs: About the shape of a stick of RAM but much smaller, M.2 drives have become the standard for slim laptops, but you'll also find them on many desktop motherboards.
+Some boards even have two or more M.2 slots, so you can run the drives in RAID.

 While most M.2 drives are 22mm wide and 80mm long, there are some that are shorter or longer.
 You can tell by the four or five-digit number in their names, with the first two digits representing width and the others showing length.
 The most common size is labeled M.2 Type-2280.
 Though laptops will only work with one size, many desktop motherboards have anchor points for longer and shorter drives.